olincollege/pie-2021-03/Lightsaber/Sprints/index.md

 In Sprint 2, we wanted to see how far along we could get with the extendable Lightsaber, before deciding whether we should focus on only the detachable Lightsaber or both the detachable and extendable ones.
 We ultimately decided to continue pursuing both, leading us to purchase another Adafruit Propmaker kit.
 Luckily, we found an LED strip to use for this blade, so we wouldn't have to purchase another which would have put us way over budget.

 #### Mechanical
-For the detachable blade, this sprint we modified the electronics packaging, so that the hilt of the Lightsaber could be more compact and more closely resemble Disney's Lightsaber dimensions.
+For the detachable blade, this sprint we modified the electronics packaging, so that the hilt of the Lightsaber would fit into a 2 inch diameter hilt, more closely resemble Disney's Lightsaber dimensions.
 Additionally, we began working on the detaching mechanism of the blade.

 <p align="center">
   <img src="../Photos!/sprint2detachabledesign.png" alt="Sprint 2 Detaching Mechanism Design">